November 22, 2024

 Disease surveillance and information sharing between all those active in the far south are vital to help minimize the impacts of avian influenza and future disease threats.

-The avian influenza example highlights the connectivity of our world, and why we need to care for the planet at home in order to protect the far south.
+The avian example highlights the connectivity of our world, and why we need to care for the planet at home in order to protect the far south.

 Provided by